finnreddington/Deep_Learning_and_Acoustic_Indices/README.md

 TO replicate the analysis, follow the steps below use the scripts (indicated in italics):
   ## 1. In Python, calculate indices and deep-learning features:
-        a.
 Following the analysis by Williams et al. (2024)

-        b.
 The following scripts were altered for to read differently labelled data, otherwise the model is identical to Williams et al (2024):
             _feat_extr_with_PCNN_Kimbe_Bay.py_
             _feat_extr_with_compound_index_Kimbe_Bay.py_

-        c.
 Prepare indices for UMAP in R:
           _  Preparing_Indices_for_UMAP_in_Python.R _

   ## 2. In Python Perform UMAP on DL feats and indices using: